One Billion Trees project

 “Our past climate inaction means New Zealand now needs a rather extreme number of trees in a very great hurry.
 The question is how are these going to be delivered?
 And at what sacrifice?” – ‘The sea of pines that is going to be needed to balance the NZ carbon budget’, Stuff 2019

-- Under the Paris Agreement and New Zealand law, we must reduce net carbon emissions 30% by 2030 and 100% by 2050.
-The One Billion Trees project (OBT), run by Te Uru Rākau, a business unit within the Ministry for Primary Industries, aims to achieve this by storing carbon in trees…but is the impetus to plant exotic forestry putting the climate at risk?
+- Under the Paris Agreement and New Zealand law, we must reduce net carbon emissions 30% by 2030 (178 million tonnes) and 100% by 2050.
+The One Billion Trees project (OBT), which is now finished, was run by Te Uru Rākau, a business unit within the Ministry for Primary Industries.

 Balancing the carbon budget: becoming ‘net zero’

 Taking too much carbon and other greenhouse gasses (together called eCO2) out of the ground and burning them to fuel our modern lifestyles, and converting vast areas of the planet from carbon-absorbing forests to carbon-emitting intensive agriculture, is changing the comfortable climate that supported us for 10,000 years.
 While we can’t undo many of the changes now underway, we can reduce the impacts and adapt to what’s coming, by:

 - Reducing our carbon spending: rapidly transitioning from fossil fuels to renewable energy and moving from outdated intensive agriculture to restorative agriculture.